rebekamukherjee/citibike-data-pipeline/README.md

 Citi Bike is a public bicycle sharing system serving  New York City.
 In this project I have created a pipeline for Citi Bike trip data between `Jan 2022` and `Dec 2023` to answer the following questions:

-- Where do Citi Bikers ride?
-- When do they ride?
-- How far do they go?
-- Which stations are most popular?
+- What are the top destinations for Citi Bikers?
 - What days of the week are most rides taken on?
+- What are the different types of bikes available?
+- What does bike use look like month over month?
+- What are the total number of trips recorded during this period?

 ## Data